-Inasmuch as CJA received no notice from the Senate Judiciary Committee of the June 26, 2001 hearing, "Should Ideology Matter?: Judicial Nominations 2001", held by the Subcommittee on Administrative Oversight and the Courts, which you now chair, I draw your attention to the final paragraph of CJA's May 27, 1996 letter to Chairman Hatch (Exhibit "A-1", p.
+Inasmuch as CJA received no notice from the Senate Judiciary Committee of the June 26, 2001 hearing, "Should Ideology Matter?: Judicial Nominations 2001", held by the Subcommittee on Administrative Oversight and the Courts, which you now chair, I draw your attention to the final paragraph of CJA's May 27, 1996 letter to

+Chairman Hatch "A-I", p.
 127):

-"Finally, we ask that this letter serve as [CJA's] standing request to be placed on a 'notifications' list so that, in the future, we are immediately contacted when matters bearing specifically on judicial selection, discipline, and judicial performance are being considered by the Senate Judiciary Committee or any of its subcommittees."1
+"Finally, we ask that this letter serve as CJA's standing to be placed on a 'notifications' list so that, in the future, we are immediately contacted when matters bearing specifically on judicial selection, discipline, and judicial performance are being considered by the Senate Judiciary Committee or any of its subcommittees."
+1

-We did not learn of your June 26, 2001 Subcommittee hearing until June 25, 2001 - and this, from a front-page item in the New York Law Journal, identifying it as "a hearing to debate the criteria senators should use when voting on President Bush's judicial nominees".
+We did not learn of your June 26, 2001 Subcommittee hearing until June 25, 2001-and this, from a front-page item in the New York Law Journal, identifying it as "a hearing to debate the criteria senators should use when voting on President Bush's judicial nominees".
 I immediately called your office.
-After verifying that the hearing was focused on ideology, rather than more broadly on "criteria" - as to which CJA would have requested to testify -- I advised that CJA would be submitting a statement for the record of the Subcommittee's hearing.
-Please consider this letter, including the annexed substantiating exhibits, as CJA's Statement for inclusion in the printed record of the June 26th hearing.
+After verifying that the hearing was focused on ideology, rather than more broadly on "criteria"-as to which CJA would have requested to testify-I advised that CJA would be submitting a statement for the record of the Subcommittee's hearing.
+Please consider this letter, including the annexed substantiating exhibits, as CJA's statement for inclusion in the printed record of the June 26th hearing.

-In your Op-Ed article in the June 26th New York Times, "Judging By Ideology" - as likewise in your prefatory statement at the June 26th hearing -- you confess that Senators privately consider a nominee's ideology, but that because of the taboo surrounding its consideration, they conceal their ideological objections to nominees by finding "nonideological factors, like small financial improprieties from long ago".
-You state, "This 'got-cha' politics has warped the confirmation process and harmed the Senate's reputation."
+In your Op-Ed article in the June 26th The New York Times, "Judging By Ideology"-as likewise in your prefatory statement at the June 26th hearing-you confess that Senators privately consider a nominee's ideology, but that because of the taboo surrounding its consideration, they conceal their ideological objections to nominees by finding "nonideological factors, like small financial improprieties from